Email Warmup Guide: Importance, Benefits & Tools

 Choosing the Right Tool for the Job

-For example, if you want full automation, look for a tool that can automatically handle sending, replying, and engaging with emails like Alisha AI SDR.
-If you prefer more control, look for tools that allow you to customize your sending volume and engagement settings.
+When choosing an email warmup tool, focus on what matters most to you.
+If you want full automation, Alisha AI SDR is a great choice, as it handles sending, replying, and engaging with emails.
+If you prefer more control, choose a tool that lets you customize your sending volume and engagement settings.

 Get started with Floworks today and ensure your emails land in the right inbox every time!

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 What is an email warmup?

 Email warmup is the gradual process of sending more emails from a new or inactive email address.
-This supports build the sender's reputation, lowering the chances of mails being flagged as spam or rejected by email providers.
+This supports building the sender's reputation, lowering the chances of mails being flagged as spam or rejected by email providers.

 What is a warmup for a new email?